 - Conductor: 20 awg IGL

 Things to Consider when Buying Patch Cables

-Patch cables come in different lengths, usually 6", 12" or 18" long.
+Patch cables come in different lengths, usually 3" to 18" long.
 Since they are pre-cut to specific lengths, it is best to plan and measure the position of your pedals prior to selecting the right sizes.
-Patch cable kits like the one we recommend above are ideal if you want to have detailed control over how long each patch cable should be on your board.
-We've also included pedal couplers in this list in case you're connecting pedals of the same maker to save even more space.
+Patch cable kits like the ones we recommend above are ideal if you want to have detailed control over how long each patch cable should be on your board.
+We've also included pedal couplers in this guide in case you're connecting pedals of the same profile and maker to save even more space.

 Many patch cables are available in bundles, and most of the time they are cheaper to buy compared to when buying them one by one.
-We also recommend keeping a few spare patch cables, for quick swapping out of bad cables.
+We also recommend keeping a few spare patch cables, for quick swapping out of those that have gone bad.

-Most patch cables come with right angle plugs because they conveniently connect to the side and saves space.
-There are also thin-profile right angle plugs that allow you to position pedals closer to each other.
-Note that right angle plugs can block ports that are positioned close to each other, so do look out for those when planning your pedalboard.
+Many patch cables come with right angle plugs because they conveniently connect to the side and save space.
+There are also low-profile (sometimes called thin or flat) right angle plugs that allow you to position pedals closer to each other.
+Note that right angle plugs can block ports that are positioned close to each other, so do look out for those when planning your pedalboard layout.

 You'll notice that some cables have gold-plated tips, this is because of gold's inherent corrosion resistance.
 Nickel or chrome plugs corrode faster when exposed to humidity, and is often the reason you hear crackling noise on plugs with older tips.